ADVISOR

-Chloe Millhauser is a first year PhD student studying interwar European avant-garde artistic practices, particularly German photography.
+Chloe Millhauser is a PhD student studying interwar European avant-garde artistic practices, particularly German photography.
 Chloe’s most recent projects include a theory-based approach for examining German still life photography from the Neue Sachlichkeit genre and an investigation of Berlin Dadaist Raoul Hausmann’s knowledge of World War I–era prosthetic devices.
-She has presented her research in conferences organized in Riverside, London, Cleveland, and Baltimore.
+She has presented her research at conferences organized both nationally and internationally.
 Chloe is also experienced in teaching, arts administration, and museum work.
-Most recently, she acted as a 2022–2023 Getty Graduate Intern for Getty Publications in Los Angeles, CA, where she assisted in developing and editing books for the J. Paul Getty Museum, Research Institute, and Conservation Institute.
-She holds an MA in Art History from the University of California, Riverside and a BFA in Art and Design with a concentration in Studio Art from California Polytechnic State University, San Luis Obispo.
-While at Rice, she plans to expand upon her interest in German interwar photographic practices to investigate the Worker Photography Movement, the democratization of 20th century image-making, and the role of physical ability/disability as it relates to modern working conditions and art.
+She has recently served as a Writing Coach for Rice’s First-Year Writing Intensive Seminars (FWIS) and is currently the 2025-2026 Rice University Curatorial Intern at the Menil Collection.
+She previously acted as a 2022–2023 Getty Graduate Intern for Getty Publications in Los Angeles, CA, where she assisted in developing and editing books for the J. Paul Getty Museum, Research Institute, and Conservation Institute.
+She holds an MA in Art History from the University of California, Riverside and a BFA with honors in Art and Design with a concentration in Studio Art from California Polytechnic State University, San Luis Obispo.
+While at Rice, she plans to expand upon her interest in German interwar photographic practices to investigate the Worker Photography Movement and the democratization of 20th century image-making.

 “Charles Egan Gallery,” “Frank K. M. Rehn Galleries,” and “Marie Sterner Gallery.”
 In Bloomsbury Art Markets: Protagonists, Networks, Provenances, edited by Jonathan Maho.
 London, UK: Bloomsbury Publishing Plc., Mar 2023.